natelewis/pi-led-matrix/README.md

 ## Hardware

-Here is the high level construction details of the LED matrix panel.
+Here is the high level construction details of a LED matrix panel.

 Shopping List: